Wuben Flashlight News

 What is Lux?

 'Lux' is another way of measuring light intensity.
 It is an abbreviation of 'luminous flux'.
 One lux is equal to one lumen per square meter (lux = lumens/m^2).
-For example, full daylight has around 10,000 lux, an overcast day, 1000 lux, full moon, 0.1 lux and quarter moon, 0.01 lux.
-Lasers have lower lumens but high lux, so throw very far (but with a very small beam).
+For example, full daylight has around 10,000 lux, an overcast day has 1000 lux, a full moon has 0.1 lux, and a quarter moon has 0.01 lux.
+Lasers have lower lumens but high lux, so they throw very far (but with a very small beam).
 Floodlights have higher lumens, but lower lux, so don't throw as far (but light up wide areas).
-Lux changes by the distance the lit up area is from the light source.
+Lux changes with the distance the lit-up area is from the light source.

 BUT as flashlights are designed to be carried and not stay in a fixed position, lux can be overlooked when considering the best flashlight for you.
-Lux is disregarded when considering flashlights because the same flashlight will give different lux values depending upon of its distance from the surface and not because of its output brightness.
+Lux is disregarded when considering flashlights because the same flashlight will give different lux values depending on its distance from the surface, and not because of its output brightness.

 What is throw?

 Throw is the maximum flashlight beam distance.
-Throw can be calculated from candela:
+The throw can be calculated from candela:

 Throw = (√candela)x2